-But probably our favorite part of every day was shuffling off the hangovers while lingering over a lazy breakfast against spectacular views at the 7th floor Séptima – where in the evenings DJs soundtrack the Panoramic Drinks Sessions…thus perpetuating the hangover cycle.
+But probably our favorite part of every day was shuffling off the hangovers while lingering over a lazy breakfast against spectacular vistas at the 7th floor Séptima – where in the evenings DJs soundtrack the views, late into the night – thus perpetuating the hangover cycle.

 Upstairs the rooms were a great deal more plush and stylish than those in typical hipsterrific hotels, with smartly patterned bedspreads, exposed brick walls and white tiled bathrooms.
 For a particular splurge, we can’t stress enough the fantabulousness of the sprawling Terrace Suite – whose outdoor space could easily accommodate 10-12 enthusiastically gyrating party people.